istio/istio.io/content/docs/examples/wip/tutorial/single/index.md

     {"id":7,"ratings":{"Reviewer1":1,"Reviewer2":1}}
     {{< /text >}}

-1. Stop the microservice by killing its process (`Ctrl-C` in the terminal).
+1. To stop the service stop its process, press `Ctrl-C` while in the terminal running it.